apache/pekko/akka-docs/src/main/paradox/discovery/index.md

 Migration steps:

-* Any custom discovery method should now implement `akka.discovery.ServiceDiscovery`
+* Any custom discovery method should now implement `org.apache.pekko.discovery.ServiceDiscovery`
-* `discovery-method` now has to be a configuration location under `akka.discovery` with at minimum a property `class` specifying the fully qualified name of the implementation of `akka.discovery.ServiceDiscovery`.
+* `discovery-method` now has to be a configuration location under `akka.discovery` with at minimum a property `class` specifying the fully qualified name of the implementation of `org.apache.pekko.discovery.ServiceDiscovery`.
   Previous versions allowed this to be a class name or a fully qualified config location e.g. `akka.discovery.kubernetes-api` rather than just `kubernetes-api`